project-open/intranet-attendance-management/README.md

 - At the homepage
 - Without reference to projects / without left tree
 - Column end time can be left empty
+- Allow uncompleted entry (no end date) to be saved to disk
 - Add column with attendance type
 - Buttons:
 	- Kommen: